 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-Here are some simple ways to tell if a website has been built using WordPress:
+Here are some simple ways to tell if sites are running on WordPress:

-If you know how to check the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a telltale footprint that the site was built using WordPress …
+If you know how to check the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a tell-tale footprint …

-(Viewing your web page source code in the Firefox web browser)
+(How to view web page source code using the Firefox browser)

-Suppose that you are browsing online and you come across a site that you like, and you’re wondering if the site runs on WordPress …
+Let’s say that you are surfing the web and you come across a site that you like, and you’re wondering if the site runs on WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.

-Once the source code of the page loads on your screen, you can search for “wp-content” either by visually scanning the code …
+In the source code, search for “wp-content” either by visually scanning the code …

 Or using the browser’s “Find” function …

-Note: If you are unable to find “wp-content” within the source code, it does not mean that this is not a WordPress site.
+Note: If you do not see “wp-content” in the page source code, it does not necessarily mean that it’s not a WordPress site.

-As the point of this post is to try and help non-technical users, however, we have listed below a number of easier ways to check if your website is built using WordPress other than looking at the source code.
+As the focus of this post is to help non “techies”, however, we have listed below a number of easier ways to check if your site is powered by WordPress other than searching the source code.

 Just Ask Your Webmaster

-While this may seem like the most obvious thing to do, a number of web developers, for whatever reason, will build clients a website and not tell them it’s been built with WordPress.
+While this may seem like the logical thing to do, some website development companies, for whatever reason, will build clients a website and not tell them it’s been built with WordPress.

-If you have an existing website and you can’t tell what application was used to build it, just ask your web developer or whoever built your website if your website runs on WordPress.
+If you have an existing web site and you can’t tell what application was used to build it, just ask your developer or whoever built your site if your site has been built with WordPress.

 That was easy, huh?

-Okay … what if you can’t get in touch with your webmaster, or what if you’ve come across a site that you really like while browsing online and you really would like to know if it was built using WordPress?
+Okay … what if you can’t get in touch with your webmaster, or what if you’ve come across a website that you really like while surfing the net and you really need to know if the site was built with WordPress?

 Check Below The Footer

-If the site uses a WP theme where the website theme templates have not been edited, you will often see a “Proudly powered by WordPress” notice shown below the footer area …
+If the site uses a WP theme and the templates have not been customized, you can typically see a “Proudly powered by WordPress” message showing below the footer section of the site …

-Online Tools That Can Tell You If A Website Uses WordPress
+Sites That Can Tell You If A Website Was Built Using WordPress

-Here are a some sites that will tell you if your website uses WordPress or not, and what themes or plugins the site uses …
+Here are a couple of online applications that will tell you if your website uses WordPress or not, and what themes or plugins the site uses …

-Is It WordPress? is a free online tool that tells you if a site uses WordPress or not.
+Is It WP is a free online tool that can check very quickly if a website uses WordPress or not.

 Using this tool is really quite easy.
-Just add the URL of the website into the URL field and click the button next to it.
+Just add the URL of the website into the search field and click the button.

-The tool will then search through the URL pages and tell you if the site was built using WordPress, and if so, which version of WordPress it is currently using …
+It will go through the URL pages and tell you if the site was built using WordPress, and if so, it will even tell you which version of WordPress it is currently using …

-If the site is not a WordPress-driven website, you will see a message similar to the one shown in the screen shot below …
+If the site is not a WP site, you will see a message similar to the one below …

 Advanced WP Theme Checker by Satori